-The cast-iron cookware works absolutely fine on any induction cooktop; but, it’s not safe to place them on it.
+The cast-iron cookware works absolutely fine on an induction cooktop; but, it’s not safe to place them on it.

 These skillets have a severe problem – the surface is un-smooth & it’s heavily weighted cookware.